Chol Soo Lee: Legacy

 Jeff Adachi joined Lee's defense committee while Adachi was attending college and credits the case with sparking his eventual pursuit of a career in law.

 Free Chol Soo Lee, a documentary, was screened in January 2022 as part of the Sundance Film Festival.
-The film was directed and produced by Julie Ha and Eugene Yi under the working title An American Prisoner, with Su Kim receiving an additional producer credit.
-It was selected by The Better Angels Society as the runner-up for the 2021 Library of Congress Lavine/Ken Burns Prize for Film, behind Gradually, Then Suddenly.
+The film was directed and produced by Julie Ha and Eugene Yi, and produced by Oscar-Nominated producer Su Kim.
+It was selected by The Better Angels Society as the runner-up for the 2021 Library of Congress Lavine/Ken Burns Prize for Film, behind Gradually, Then Suddenly: The Bankruptcy of Detroit.
+It won Outstanding Historical Documentary at the 45th Annual News and Documentary Emmy Awards in 2024.